realworldocaml/book/en/interfacing-with-C.md

 to `No_scan_tag` (251), then the block's data are all opaque bytes, and are not scanned by the collector.
 The most common such block is the `string` type, which we describe more below.

-(_avsm_: too much info here) If the header is zero, then the object has been forwarded as part of minor collection, and the first field points to the new location.
-Also, if the block is on the `oldify_todo_list`, part of the minor gc, then the second field points to the next entry on the oldify_todo_list.

 The exact representation of values inside a block depends on their OCaml type.
 They are summarised in the table below, and then we'll examine some of them in